 Are you looking for a fast and easy table runner for the holidays?
 The Serendipity Table Runner Tutorial might be just what you are looking for.
 If you don’t decorate with red and green or blues and whites for the holidays, you will enjoy this tutorial.
 The batiks I used are from Island Batik.

-Today I am guest posting on the AccuQuilt blog where you will find the tutorial for this table runner.
 It isn’t very big and can be made in no time at all using the GO!
 Qube Specialty Set – Serendipity by Edyta Sitar.

 Serendipity Table Runner